 Skip to main content

-If you're leading an email marketing team, you've undoubtedly heard a statement like this before.
-That's because email is still consistently one of the best drivers for website traffic, which can lead to an uptick in conversions.
+"See that massive spike in web traffic last Tuesday?
+That's when we sent the monthly newsletter."
+If you're leading a marketing team, you've undoubtedly heard a statement like this before.
+That's because email is still consistently one of the best drivers for website traffic, which can lead to huge conversions.

 In my decade of experience in B2B digital marketing, I've seen the power of email marketing in action, utilized as a part of inbound and outbound marketing strategies, and how essential they are for all companies and industries to capture leads and progress them down the marketing funnel.

-Email Usage Rates
+Email Usage Rate Statistics

 First, let's take a look at just how prevalent email is.
 Regarding the number of email users worldwide, there are 4.4 billion people.
 The last time I checked, that's about half of humanity!

-Compared to other platforms, email is still in the lead regarding the number of users.
-The most prominent social media platform globally, Facebook, only boasts about 3 billion users as of Q1 2023.
+Compared to other platforms, email is still far in the lead regarding the number of users.
+For comparison, the most prominent social media platform globally, Facebook, is projected to have 3.07 billion monthly active users by the end of 2024.
+So, email has the most users, but are they active?

 Knowing just how vital email is as a means of communication, marketers are taking full advantage.
+Fortunately, compared to other marketing activities like social media advertising or direct mail campaigns, sending an email marketing campaign requires minimal financial resources.

 Stay Up-to-date On All Things Marketing & Leadership.